MouadJEBILOU/alx-system_engineering-devops/README.md

 Create a script that creates a directory called my_dir with permissions 751 in the working directory :
 #!/bin/bash
 mkdir -m 751 my_dir

+TASK 13 : Write a script that changes the group owner to school for the file hello :
+#!/bin/bash
+chgrp school hello